sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 This change improves timing, because it reduces the combinatorial inputs to the memory address.

-After this change, the slowest timing path has a slack of 0.7 ns and a logic depth of 8 levels: The `read_dst_operand` stage reads the destination register value from the register file and then reads the destination operand from memory.

 Some more statistics at this stage of the project:

+Resource utilization:

 * Slice LUTs : 688
 * Slice Registers : 135
 * Slices : 207

+Timing:

+* The slowest timing path has a slack of 0.7 ns and a logic depth of 8 levels: The `read_dst_operand` stage reads the destination register value from the register file and then reads the destination operand from memory.

+Test coverage:

 * `cpu_test.asm` fails first at 0x0149, which is approximately 6% of the whole test.

+Pipeline statistics:

+* Clock cycles : 449
+* Instructions : 120
+* Cycles per instruction : 449/120 = 3.74
+* Memory cycles : 236
+* Memory stalls : 19
+* Memory utilization : 236/449 = 53%
+* Register write cycles : 211
+* Register write stalls : 0
+* Register write utilization : 211/449 = 47%

+`Memory stalls` counts whenever any stage has to wait for memory access, i.e. whenever more than one stage wants to access the memory in the same cycle.
+`Register write stalls` measures the similar occurrence in the register arbiter.

+The statistics above show that there is very little contention to the memory (only 19 occurences) and no contention to the register write.
+Despite this, the `cycles per instruction` is very high (almost 4).
+These results are not very representative (hopefully!) and are mainly indicative of the CPU test consisting of a lot of branch instructions that each take 4 clock cycles.